Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Related Work

 \textbf{IR:} Similar to NMR spectra few works investigate full structure elucidation from IR spectra. \citet{alberts2023leveraging} showed that it is possible to predict the chemical structure from IR spectra of small molecules.
 On the other hand, predicting the presence of certain functional groups from IR spectra has been assessed extensively \cite{fine2020spectral, enders2021functional, wang2023infrared, jung2023automatic}.
 For this application there are also no standardized datasets with each work using different spectra for training and evaluation.
 The closest standardised dataset, the NIST Gas-Phase IR Database \cite{stein2008nist} contains solely 5,228 spectra limiting the applicability for machine models.

 \textbf{MS/MS:} Out of the three spectroscopic methods, structure elucidation from MS/MS spectra is the most explored and commonly used in laboratories.
 However, most approaches rely on matching a given MS/MS spectra to a large database inherently limited by the size and diversity of the database \cite{beck2024recent}.
 In another approach a fragmentation tree is derived from the MS/MS spectrum and matched to a database of fragmentation trees.
-While also relying on a database, this approach is less limited as fragmentation trees can be predicted with relatively high fidelity \cite{bocker2016fragmentation, vaniya2015using}.
+While also relying on a database, this approach is less limited as fragmentation trees can be predicted with relatively high fidelity \cite{bocker2016fragmentation, vaniya2015using, goldman_generating_2024, goldman_prefix-tree_2023}.
 To remove the need for database matching some works have proposed predicting the chemical structure directly from the MS/MS spectrum.
 Of these MSNovelist \cite{stravs2022msnovelist} relies on an LSTM whereas MassGenie \cite{shrivastava2021massgenie} utilizes a Transformer model to predict the structure as Simplified molecular-input line-entry system (SMILES) \cite{weininger1988smiles}.
-Just like for NMR and IR spectra, the datasets used for training the models are typically not publicly available.
+As with NMR and IR spectra, the datasets used for training mass spectrometry models are often not publicly accessible.
+These datasets typically require a commercial license for access, such as the NIST MS database\cite{nist}.
+However, efforts to create open-access repositories of experimentally measured data are underway, with the GNPS database\cite{wang2016sharing} being a notable example.